StanLivitski/StAXForm/README.md

 Downloading the binary
 ======================

-The compiled binary of the PUB is available for download at:
+The compiled binary of StAXform is available for download at:

  - <https://github.com/StanLivitski/StAXForm/wiki/Download>